meltyourface/blank/posts/Practitioners-workings/Magical-Rituals-for-Love-Wealth-and-Healing/index.md

 Symbolic Element: Entwine two red roses, their thorns pricked in passionate desire.

-Visualization: Envision the night sky with illustrious constellations forming a heart, wrapping the two souls in tender connection.
+**Visualization**: Envision the night sky with illustrious constellations forming a heart, wrapping the two souls in tender connection.

 2. **Financial Abundancy**: Gilded Gains